Managing AI workload costs on a budget

 • Use mixed instance types.
 Put non-critical training on cheaper instances or spot instances.
 Keep inference on stable instances for predictable latency.

 • Try model quantisation and lower precision.
 Switching inference from FP32 to FP16 or INT8 often cuts memory use and cost.
-Test accuracy on a validation set to confirm acceptable loss.
+Test accuracy on a validation set to check the loss is acceptable.

-• Run smaller models where they serve the need.
-Not every request requires the largest SOTA model.
+• Run smaller models where they do the job.
+Not every request needs the largest SOTA model.
 Keep a catalogue that maps use case to model size and latency.

 • Batch requests for inference.
 Grouping queries reduces per-request overhead and GPU idle time.

 • Cache outputs for repeated queries.
-A simple cache can eliminate repeated compute for identical prompts.
+A simple cache can remove repeated compute for identical prompts.

 Budget management strategies for AI workloads